Weight Annotation in Information Extraction: Enumeration Problems

-If the order of the answers does not matter and the semiring is positive, we can guarantee a constant delay enumeration algorithm with linear preprocessing time. \begin{theorem} Given a weighted functional \vset-automaton $A$ over a positive semiring $\K$, and a document $\doc$, the $\K$-Relation $\repspnrk{A}{\K}(\doc)$ can be enumerated with preprocessing linear in $|\doc|$ and polynomial in $|A|$, and delay constant in $|\doc|$ and polynomial in $|A|$. \end{theorem} Note that the proof of the theorem essentially requires to go through the entire proof of the main result of Amarilli et al.~\cite[Theorem 1.1]{AmarilliBMN19}. \begin{proof} Amarilli et al.~\cite[Theorem 1.1]{AmarilliBMN19} showed that, given a sequential \vset-automaton $A$ and a document $\doc$, one can enumerate $\repspnr{A}(\doc)$ with preprocessing time $O((|Q|^{\omega+1}+ |A|) \times |\doc|)$ and with delay $O(|V| \times (|Q|^2 + |A| \times |V|^2))$, where $2 \leq \omega \leq 3$ is an exponent for matrix multiplication, $V$ is the set of variables, and $Q$ the set of states in $A$.
+\begin{thm} Given a weighted functional \vset-automaton $A$ without $\varepsilon$-transitions over a positive semiring $\K$, and a document $\doc$, the $\K$-Relation $\repspnrk{A}{\K}(\doc)$ can be enumerated with preprocessing linear in $|\doc|$ and polynomial in $|A|$ and $f(A,\doc)$, and delay constant in $|\doc|$ and polynomial in $|A|$ and $f(A,\doc)$. \end{thm} \begin{proof}[Proof Sketch] Amarilli et al.~\cite[Theorem 1.1]{AmarilliBMN19} showed that, given a sequential \vset-automaton $A$ without $\varepsilon$-transitions and a document $\doc$, one can enumerate $\repspnr{A}(\doc)$ with preprocessing time $O((|Q|^{\omega+1}+ |A|) \times |\doc|)$ and with delay $O(|V| \times (|Q|^2 + |A| \times |V|^2))$, where $2 \leq \omega \leq 3$ is an exponent for matrix multiplication, $V$ is the set of variables, and $Q$ the set of states in $A$.
 In other words, $\repspnr{A}(\doc)$ can be enumerated with linear preprocessing and constant delay in $\doc$, and polynomial preprocessing and delay in $A$.
 To obtain this result, they view the transition function of $A$ as a (Boolean) transition matrix.
-Their methods only require the semiring of the transition matrix to be positive, as otherwise weights might sum up or multiply to zero, which may violate the constant delay.
-For positive semirings, the same complexity for enumeration of the $\K$-Relation $\repspnrk{A}{\K}(\doc)$ can be achieved by computing all matrix multiplications over $\K$ instead of $\B$.
-Furthermore, instead of storing the set $\Lambda$ of current states, one has to store a set of state-weight tuples in order to also compute the correct weights of the returned tuples. \end{proof}
+Their methods easily extend from the Boolean case to transition matrices over positive semirings.\footnote{Note that positivity is required as otherwise weights might sum up or multiply to zero, which may violate the constant delay.} The claimed complexity for enumeration of the $\K$-Relation $\repspnrk{A}{\K}(\doc)$ can be achieved by computing all matrix multiplications over $\K$ instead of $\B$.
+Furthermore, instead of storing the set $\Lambda$ of current states, one has to store a set of (state,weight)-tuples in order to compute the correct weights of the returned tuples. \end{proof}